LiveLight is an open source ambient lighting solution for PC. System consists of the controller, LED-strips and software called Ambibox.

 This is done with AVR In system programmer.
 In my example, I’m using AVR Studio 5 and AVRISP MKII programmer which is affordable and robust.

-Check your USB voltage lines with multi-meter to ensure they are not shorted.
+Before plugging in the controller, check your USB voltage lines with multi-meter to ensure they are not shorted.
 Connect your ISP programmer to the ISP header of the LiveLight USB Interface.

 Connect your USB Interface to your computer’s USB port to power it.
 The red light on the programmer should turn green.
 Your device is ready to go!